apollo

 About Lobeglitazone Sulphate

-Lobeglitazone Sulphate is used in the management of type 2 diabetes, especially in patients whose blood sugar levels are not controlled by diet and exercise alone.
-Type 2 diabetes is a chronic (long-lasting) condition that affects the way our body processes glucose.
-People with type 2 diabetes either do not produce enough insulin, or the insulin produced is unable to perform its function in the body (insulin resistance).
+Lobeglitazone Sulphate is used to treat type 2 diabetes, especially in patients whose blood sugar levels are not controlled by diet and exercise alone.
+Type 2 diabetes is a long-term condition in which the body does not produce enough insulin or cannot use it effectively, leading to high blood sugar levels.

-Lobeglitazone Sulphate contains Lobeglitazone sulphate, which acts as an insulin sensitizer and works by binding and activating PPAR (peroxisome proliferator-activated receptors) gamma within fat cells, making the cells more responsive to insulin.
-Thus, it reduces blood sugar levels.
+Lobeglitazone Sulphate contains Lobeglitazone sulphate, which acts as an insulin sensitiser and works by activating PPAR (peroxisome proliferator-activated receptors) gamma within fat cells, making the cells more responsive to insulin.
+Thereby, it helps reduce blood sugar levels.

-If you are allergic to Lobeglitazone sulphate or any other medicines, please tell your doctor.
+Inform your doctor before taking Lobeglitazone Sulphate if you are allergic to any of its ingredients or to other medications.
 If you are pregnant or breastfeeding, consult your doctor before taking Lobeglitazone Sulphate.
 Drive only if you are alert after taking Lobeglitazone Sulphate.
 Take Lobeglitazone Sulphate for as long as your doctor advises.

 Uses of Lobeglitazone Sulphate